emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/01-collections.md

 ## LookupMap and UnorderedSet

-Let's try having two specialized Axion collections:
+Let's try having two specialized Fermi collections:

 1. A [LookupMap](https://docs.rs/near-sdk/latest/near_sdk/collections/struct.LookupMap.html) which will store key-value pairs.
 (Solution hash » Puzzle object)
 2. An [UnorderedSet](https://docs.rs/near-sdk/latest/near_sdk/collections/struct.UnorderedSet.html) containing a set (list with no duplicates) of the solution hashes for puzzles which have not been solved yet.